Book Launch: Specimen Science: Ethics and Policy Implications

 Moderator: I. Glenn Cohen (co-editor), Harvard Law School and The Petrie-Flom Center

-Sponsored by the Harvard Law School Library, the Francis A. Countway Library of Medicine at Harvard Medical School, and the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School, with support from the Oswald DeN.
+Sponsored by the Harvard Law School Library, the Francis A. Countway Library of Medicine at Harvard Medical School, and the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School, and the Center for Bioethics at Harvard Medical School, with support from the Oswald DeN.
 Cammann Fund at Harvard University.

-bioethics biotechnology clinical research genetics health information technology health law policy holly fernandez lynch human rights human subjects research human tissue i. glenn cohen medical safety pharmaceuticals privacy public health regulation research
+bioethics biotechnology clinical research genetics health information technology health law policy holly fernandez lynch human rights human subjects research human tissue i. glenn cohen medical safety pharmaceuticals public health regulation research